Table Radios: Ratings of Sources

 Our AssessmentAt this Australian site, Campbell Simpson reviews the third-generation Bose Wave Music System.
 He praises its audio performance, saying quality doesn't strain even at the loudest volumes.
 He also likes its compact design, but concludes that it's "very expensive for what it is."

 Tivoli Henry Kloss Model Two Radio and Tivoli Model CD Player

 by Phil Gold

-Our AssessmentThis in-depth, older review of the Tivoli Audio Model Two radio and Model CD Player even includes the historical background of the Tivoli Audio Co.
+Our AssessmentThis older in-depth review of the Tivoli Audio Model Two Radio and Model CD Player even includes the historical background of the Tivoli Audio Co.
 The Model Two and Model CD are rated against each other, with the former winning Phil Gold's "firm recommendation."
 He says the Model CD "seems like an afterthought."

 Bose Wave Music System